-Since the 18th of May, it’s no longer possible to place new orders for .place domains.
+Since the 18th of May, it is temporarily no longer possible to place new orders for .place domains.
 Registry Donuts closed the extension for new registrations while working on a brand new proposition.
-They now revealed the first information about the .place domain update.
+They have now revealed the first information about the .place domain update.

 We are working with Donuts and GeoNetwork to integrate the new service in our systems.
 If you want to register and use your .place domains before it’s active in our system, please contact us!

-The update will not apply to .place domains registered before the 18th of May 2018 will not fall under the new policy.
-You can keep using them as “normal” domain names, linking to a website or used for e-mail.
+The update will not apply to .place domains registered before the 18th of May 2018.
+You can keep using these as “normal” domain names, linking to a website or used for e-mail.